-4.2.3 Format of /etc/tnc_config
+4.2.3 Format of /etc/tnc config

 The /etc/tnc_config file specifies the set of IMVs available for TNCSs to load.
 TNCSs are not required to load these IMVs.
-A TNCS may be configured to ignore this file, load a subset of the IMVs listed here, load a superset of those IMVs, or (most common) load the IMVs in the list.
+A TNCS may be configured to ignore this file, load any subset of the IMVs listed here, load a superset of those IMVs, or (most common) load the IMVs in the list.
 This provides a simple, standard way for the list of IMVs to be specified but allows TNCCs to be configured to only load a particular set of trusted IMVs.

-The $/etc/tnc_config$ file is a UTF-8 file.
-However, TNCCs are only required to support US-ASCII characters (a subset of UTF-8).
-If a TNCC encounters a character that is not US-ASCII and the TNCC can not process UTF-8 properly, the TNCC SHOULD indicate an error and not load the file at all.
-In fact, the TNCC SHOULD respond to any problem with the file by indicating an error and not loading the file at all.
+The /etc/tnc_config file is a UTF-8 file.
+However, TNCSs are only required to support US-ASCII characters (a subset of UTF-8).
+If a TNCS encounters a character that is not US-ASCII and the TNCC can not process UTF-8 properly, the TNCS SHOULD indicate an error and not load the file at all.
+In fact, the TNCS SHOULD respond to any problem with the file by indicating an error and not loading the file at all.